Australian Crop Report: September edition

 Area planted to winter crops in Western Australia in 2023–24 is forecast to fall by 6% to 8.6 million hectares compared to 2022–23, but remain 3% above the 10-year average.
 This largely reflects a reduction in area sown in lower-rainfall cropping regions, especially for less drought tolerant crops such as canola.
 Despite the expected fall in canola plantings, area is expected to be the second highest on record at 1.8 million hectares and this is expected to see canola production remain well above average.
 Canola crops have good yield potential heading into spring as much of the crop was sown early and is more advanced than cereal crops, reducing the likelihood of heat shock in spring.

 Note: Yields are based on area planted.
 Area based on planted crop that is harvested, fed off or failed.
-Percent change are relative to last year.
+Percent changes are relative to 2022–23.